 This vehicle must always be loaded in accordance with the Load Capacity Ratings chart.
-Under no circumstances should the Vehicle Load Capacity or the Gross Vehicle Weight (GVW) rating ever be exceeded.
+Under no circumstances should the Vehicle Load Capacity (Payload) rating ever be exceeded.

 Overloading this vehicle could result in loss of control resulting in serious injury or death.